alphagov/gds-tech-learning-pathway/README.md

 To make it easier to keep these up to date, we'd prefer to link out to external resources as much as possible, rather than authoring content in this repository.
 Resource lists should tell you how to get started with something, and signpost resources which help you learn more about it.

+#### Inspiration and general resources
+[Inspiration and general resources](/resources/inspiration-and-general-resources.md) links to other projects that are similar to this one.

 ## Status

 This repository is an early draft.
-We are working to get the structure right, and will then be focussing on the learning at Junior level before trying to elaborate it.
+We have decided the basic structure and have mapped career path statements to a list of competencies.
+We are part way through creating pages for each of these.

 [Contributions](CONTRIBUTING.md) are welcome in the form of PRs.